spm/spm-docs/docs/development/testing.md

 # Testing
 Testing is the process by which we check if our code is valid and robust.
 It allows developers to make changes to SPM and then run the automated tests to check that their code does not break other aspects of SPM.
 We test on Windows, MAC and Linux, using Matlab releases as far back as 2020.
 The configuration file for the automatic testing workflow is available [in the Github repo](https://github.com/spm/spm/blob/main/.github/workflows/matlab.yml).
 It is not necessary to understand this file to contribute tests to SPM or run them locally on your machine.
 The outcomes are available from the [GitHub Actions tab](https://github.com/spm/spm/actions).

-Their are two types of tests used in SPM.
+There are two types of tests used in SPM.
 These are unit tests and regression tests.
 Unit tests are ideally short code segments that test the validity of a function.
 In short, does the code do what it is supposed to do?
 Regression tests determine if the changes in the code cause a change in the results.
 They do not necessarily test validity, only code stability.

 ## Running tests locally
 The testing framework runs unit tests every day and regression tests once a week automatically on GitHub.
 However, you can also run the code locally on your machine before contributing code.
 Some of the tests require input data that can be downloaded from [here](https://www.fil.ion.ucl.ac.uk/spm/download/data/tests/tests_data.zip).
 This archive has to be unpacked into a directory within your local copy of SPM called `spm/tests/data` before running the tests.

-Once the data is downloaded the all the unit tests can be run with the following code snippet.
+Once the data is downloaded all the unit tests can be run with the following code snippet.

 ```matlab
 spm_tests('class','unit')